Ravi Grover: Support for Peaceful Use of Nuclear Energy

 Ravi Grover is well known in India as a proponent of nuclear energy as can be seen from his publications related to nuclear energy.
 He is an editor of the International Journal of Nuclear Knowledge Management.

 Dr. Grover along with his colleagues formulated a scenario for the growth of electricity demand in India by taking into consideration economic growth, population growth, and improvement in energy intensity of GDP and formulating a possible supply mix considering India's fuel resource base to delineate niche area for nuclear energy.
 This was the first such long-term forecast of electricity demand in India and firmly established the role of nuclear energy in India's electricity mix.
-Based on a very simple logic, in an article published in The Hindu, he explains why India needs nuclear energy.
 He has been writing in media about issues related to India's electricity needs and has been highlighting the importance of nuclear energy.
 He firmly believes that only a diverse energy mix comprising all low-carbon technologies, that is hydro, nuclear, solar, and wind, should be exploited and provided with a level playing field.

-He has worked on details of India's regime on civil liability for nuclear damage and is credited with explaining fine detail regarding Supplier's liability.